MOlexiy/matrix-table/README.md

 This project is a single-page web application built with React and TypeScript.
 The core of the application is an interactive data table that generates and manipulates a matrix of M rows and N columns.
 The application demonstrates core frontend skills, including state management with React Context, dynamic rendering, and user interaction.

+## Deployment
+The application is deployed and can be accessed at: https://matrix-table-woad.vercel.app

 ## Features
 - **Dynamic Table Generation**: Users can specify the number of rows (M) and columns (N) to generate a matrix.
 - **Cell Interaction**: Clicking on a cell increments its value by 1.